tiernano/www.geekphotographer.com/_posts/2006-05-30-howto-hold-your-digital-camera.md

 categories:
   - Uncategorized
 ---
 It might sound stupid, but check out this article on [how to hold your digital camera to avoid Camera Shake][1].
 Very interesting guide and some good tips!
-bk_keywords:camera, digital camera, photography

  [1]: http://digital-photography-school.com/blog/how-to-hold-a-digital-camera/